MartinHepperle/muLISP/Derive/README.md

 - Derive-Versions.pdf collects information about the known versions of muLISP, muMATH and Derive.

 Soft Warehouse was extremely responsive to user comments and requests so that a number of small revisions for each major version were issued.
-Contact me, if you have additional versions of these programs (not highlighted in the document) and can create an archive with the files.
+Contact me, if you have additional versions of these programs (not highlighted in the document) and can create an archive for preserving the files.

 <p>A few versions can be found in these places:</p>
 Derive 1.53: https://vetusware.com/download/Derive%201.53/?id=17264<br>